Anterior fontanelle inclusion cyst

-Anterior fontanelle inclusion cysts, also commonly referred to as congenital dermoid inclusion cysts, are cystic lesions overlying the anterior fontanelle without communication with the underlying intracranial compartment.
+Anterior fontanelle inclusion cysts, also commonly referred to as congenital dermoid inclusion cysts or Adeloye-Odeku Disease are cystic lesions overlying the anterior fontanelle without communication with the underlying intracranial compartment.

-The importance of imaging is to distinguish these cysts from other malformation that communicate with the intracranial compartment (see differential diagnosis section below).
-CT is, therefore, a minimum requirement, and if any concern for such a communication exists, then further assessment with MRI is warranted.
+The importance of imaging is to distinguish these cysts from other malformations that communicate with the intracranial compartment (see differential diagnosis section below).
+CT is, therefore, a minimum requirement, and if any concern for such communication exists, then further assessment with MRI is warranted.

-These cysts appear as well demarcated ovoid lesions ranging in size from a few millimeters to many centimeters in diameter.
+These cysts appear as well-demarcated ovoid lesions ranging in size from a few millimeters to many centimeters in diameter.
 They are deep to the scalp and superficial to the dura.
-The fontanelle is often widened with remodelling/resorption of the underlying bone 3.
+The fontanelle is often widened with remodeling/resorption of the underlying bone 4.

 Treatment and prognosis

 Surgical excision is necessary for cosmetic reasons and to confirm the diagnosis.
-Complete resection curative.
+Complete resection is curative.

 On imaging consider